Portrayal of women scientists in film: Opposing views

 Noël Carroll references Mulvey's pivotal paper on psychoanalysis and visual pleasure in his writing, and plays devil's advocate to her claim that women are the only subjects of gaze.
 Carroll acknowledges and agrees with Mulvey's assessment that women in film are strategically placed for the male gaze despite the role of their actual character.
 Carroll states, "Women in Hollywood film are staged and blocked for male erotic contemplation and pleasure."
 However, Carroll adds that men in films are also strategically placed for the purpose of pleasure.
 He cites such examples as Sylvester Stallone and Arnold Schwarzenegger, big bodybuilding actors "whose scenes are blocked and staged precisely to afford spectacles of bulging pectorals and other parts."
 Similarly to actresses, male actors are also heralded for their facial attractiveness and are sometimes lauded exclusively for being attractive.
-As an example, Carroll brings in Leslie Howard, an actor in Of Human Bondage and Gone With the Wind, who was highly successful in the industry despite being "staggeringly ineffectual."
+As an example, Carroll offers Leslie Howard, a male actor who appeared in Of Human Bondage and Gone With the Wind, who was highly successful in the industry despite being "staggeringly ineffectual."
 According to Carroll, being subject to the erotic gaze of the audience is not an exclusively female burden; rather, both sexes fall prey to Hollywood camera angles that best show off their bodies.

 Kristin Thompson, an American film theorist, analyzes the film Laura.
 In her analysis, she claims that the main character, Laura, was written to embody the role of "passive visual object," which Mulvey and Flicker claim is an extremely prevalent role of women in film.
+In the film, the main protagonist spends much of the film admiring an idealised painting of Laura, rather than communicating with an independent human being.
 However, Thompson, like Carroll, does not believe that this passive role is limited to women in the industry.
 Thompson claims that Mulvey's assessment stating that women are used as objects and men cannot handle being the subject of gaze is "common but not universal" in the film industry.
 She claims that men are also presented in flashy ways in film, and gives the example of Howard Keel in the film Show Boat.
 Her analysis aligns with Carroll's conclusion that both sexes must be the subject of the audience's gaze, and that objectification is all-encompassing.